Bristow to finally put Rockwell Diamonds saga to bed after firm unveils wind-up plan - Miningmx

 Dissenting shareholders would have their interests exchanged on a one-for-one basis for redeemable preference shares of Amalco.

-The redeemable preference shares would then be immediately redeemed by Amalco in exchange for five Canadian cents per share, payable in cash.
+The redeemable preference shares would then be immediately redeemed by Amalco in exchange for half a Canadian cent per share, payable in cash.
 A meeting of shareholders requiring a simple majority has been arranged for March 2.

 Bristow first sought to bail out Rockwell Diamonds, which was once run by his brother, John Bristow, in 2014, in which Mark Bristow bought $1.1m in debentures.
 In 2016, Bristow embarked on a process of ‘fumigation’ in which he restructured the firm’s board and conducted an overview of its operating activities.